isomerpages/govtech-stp/_start-here/Transiting through Singapore.md

 <!-- <p style="font-size:20px; line-height:1.35;">Transit travellers with a 14-day travel history to any <a href="/shn-and-swab-summary" target="_blank">Category (I) countries/regions</a> are <b>not</b> required to take a pre-departure COVID-19 test,
 	<b>only if their scheduled time of arrival is before 2 Dec 2359h SGT.</b></p>-->

-<p style="font-size:20px; line-height:1.35;">All transit travellers must take a COVID-19 test <b>within 2 days before departure for Singapore.</b></p>
+<p style="font-size:20px; line-height:1.35;">In general, all transit travellers must take a COVID-19 test <b>within 2 days before departure for Singapore and obtain a negative test result</b>.
+Travellers who have recently tested positive for COVID-19 may be <a href="">exempted from pre-departure tests under certain conditions</a>.</p>

 <div style="padding: 5px; margin-top:20px; border-style: solid; border-width: 1px;"><p style="font-size:20px; line-height:1.35;"><i><u>Illustration of acceptable 2-day timeline</u>: A traveller departing for Singapore on 3 December 2021 should take a pre-departure COVID-19 test no earlier than 1 December 2021.</i></p></div>

-<p style="font-size:20px; line-height:1.35;">Travellers without a valid negative COVID-19 test will not be allowed to board their connecting flight or ferry out of Singapore.
-See the table below for the permitted COVID-19 tests to be taken, depending on the traveller's 14-day travel history before their scheduled transit in Singapore.</p>
+<p style="font-size:20px; line-height:1.35;">See the table below for the permitted COVID-19 tests to be taken, depending on the traveller's 14-day travel history before their scheduled transit in Singapore.</p>

 <table>
 <tbody>